Categories

 Why are high-index lenses more expensive than standard alternatives?

-The high-index plastic and technology behind these lenses makes it more costly to manufacture them.
+The high-index plastic and technology behind these lenses make them more costly to manufacture.